shweta184/Health-Care-Data-Analysis-Using-SQL/README.md

 - Insurance Provider: This column indicates the patient's insurance provider, which can be one of several options, including "Aetna," "Blue Cross," "Cigna," "UnitedHealthcare," and "Medicare."
 - Billing Amount: The amount of money billed for the patient's healthcare services during their admission.
 This is expressed as a floating-point number.
 - Room Number: The room number where the patient was accommodated during their admission.
-- Admission Type: Specifies the type of admission, which can be "Emergency," "Elective," or "Urgent," reflecting the circumstances
+- Admission Type: Specifies the type of admission, which can be "Emergency," "Elective," or "Urgent," reflecting the circumstances of the admission.
+- Discharge Date: The date on which the patient was discharged from the healthcare facility, based on the admission date and a random number of days within a realistic range.
+- Medication: Identifies a medication prescribed or administered to the patient during their admission.
+Examples include "Aspirin," "Ibuprofen," "Penicillin," "Paracetamol," and "Lipitor."
+- Test Results: Describes the results of a medical test conducted during the patient's admission.
+Possible values include "Normal," "Abnormal," or "Inconclusive," indicating the outcome of the test.